Mantled howler: Diet

 The mantled howler is the most folivorous species of Central American monkey.
 Leaves make up between almost 50% and 75% of the mantled howler's diet.
 The mantled howler is selective about the trees it eats from, and it prefers young leaves to mature leaves.
 This selectivity is likely to reduce the levels of toxins ingested, since certain leaves of various species contain toxins.
-Young leaves generally have less toxins as well as more nutrients than more mature leaves, and are also usually easier to digest.
+Young leaves generally have fewer toxins, as well as more nutrients, than more mature leaves, and are also usually easier to digest.
 Mantled howler monkeys possess large salivary glands that help break down the leaf tannins by binding the polymers before the food bolus reaches the gut.
 Although leaves are abundant, they are a low energy food source.
 The fact that the mantled howler relies so heavily on a low energy food source drives much of its behaviour – for example, howling to locate other groups and spending a large portion of the day resting.

 Although leaves tend to make up the majority of the mantled howler's diet, fruit can also make up a large portion of the diet.
 When available, the proportion of fruit in the diet can be as much as 50%, and can sometimes exceed the proportion of leaves.
 The leaves and fruit from Ficus trees tend to be the preferred source of the mantled howler.
 Flowers can also make up a significant portion of the diet and are eaten in particularly significant quantities during the dry season.
 The mantled howler tends to get the water it needs from its food, drinking from tree holes during the wet season, and by drinking water trapped in bromeliads.

 Like other species of howler monkeys, almost all mantled howlers have full three color vision.
 This is different from other types of New World monkeys, in which most individuals have two color vision.
 The three color vision exhibited by the mantled howler is believed to be related to its dietary preferences, allowing it to distinguish young leaves, which tend to be more reddish, from more mature leaves.